The Ones That Wore It Best: The Shirt

 Bringing wiff-waff home, Brexit, Coronavirus, pummelling unsuspecting boys on a touch rugby pitch - BoJo’s done it all, and all of it done in pristine white shirts.

-He might not set out every morning having spent too much time deliberating over his options of double twill, single cuff, cut-away collar, slim fit or regular fit too much, but it is what he achieves in these shirts that we love.
+He might not be everyone's cup of tea, or set out every morning having spent too much time deliberating over his options of double twill, single cuff, cut-away collar, slim fit or regular fit too much, but it is what he achieves in these shirts that we admire.

 Originally employing a look of dishevelment, artful choreography, even ‘shamble chic’, he sought to fit in, appear relatable, funny and unthreatening.
 It worked a treat, and just when we needed him to - he stepped it up and started ironing his shirts.